Jaxon Nelson

-Jaxon Nelson (born March 30, 2000), is an American professional ice hockey forward for the Iowa Heartlanders of the ECHL.
+Jaxon Nelson (born March 30, 2000), is an American professional ice hockey forward who is currently an unrestricted free agent.
+He most recently played for the Iowa Wild of the American Hockey League (AHL).
 He played college ice hockey for the Minnesota Golden Gophers men's ice hockey team.

 Playing career

+High School

+Jaxon Nelson played his high school hockey for Luverne High School in Luverne, Minnesota, where he had a prolific career, scoring over 290 points and ended up 5th overall in career points in the state of Minnesota before leaving to play for the Sioux Falls Stampede (USHL) for his senior high school season.

 Collegiate

 Nelson committed to play for the Minnesota Golden Gophers starting in the 2019–20 season, in his freshman year of high school.
 At the time of his commitment, Nelson was seen as one of the best high school prospects in Minnesota, even though he was only a freshman.

 As a freshman, Nelson played in 33 games for the Golden Gophers.
 In those 33 games, he scored two goals and four assists for six total points.
 After helping Minnesota advance to the semifinals of the 2020 Big Ten Tournament over Notre Dame, Nelson and the Golden Gophers were set to play top seeded Penn State.
 However, their season would abruptly end after the Big Ten cancelled the tournament due to the COVID-19 pandemic.
 Later, the NCAA cancelled the rest of the season due to the pandemic as well.

 Returning to action for the 2020–21 season, Nelson saw an uptick in his role and production with the Golden Gophers.
 In 31 games, Nelson scored five goals and ten assists for 15 points.
 He would then help the Golden Gophers win the 2021 Big Ten tournament, scoring a goal in the championship against the Wisconsin Badgers.
 The tournament victory gave Minnesota an automatic bid to the 2021 NCAA tournament.
 After a decisive 7–2 victory over Omaha in the first round, Nelson and the Golden Gophers would get shutout 4–0 by the Minnesota State Mavericks in the following round, ending their season.

 Nelson missed 13 games of his junior season due to injury.
 However, despite this, he still posted solid numbers in his limited action, scoring six goals and four assists.
 He would once again help the Golden Gophers reach the finals 2022 Big Ten tournament, but the ending wasn't happy this time, as they fell 4–3 to the Michigan Wolverines.
 They would still secure an at-large bid to the 2022 NCAA tournament, and they would make the most of it.
 After defeating the defending champion UMass in the first round, a game in which Nelson would assist on the game-winning overtime winner, they then proceeded to shutout Western Michigan to proceed to the Frozen Four.
 Unfortunately, the Mavericks would once again end the Golden Gophers season, defeating them 5–1.